-Advancing Storage with SAS 24G+
+Advancing Storage with 24G+ SAS

 Oct.
 24, 2024

-The SCSI Trade Association’s SAS 24G+ standard builds on SAS 24G with features like “persistent connection.”
+The SCSI Trade Association’s 24G+ SAS standard builds on 24G SAS with features like “persistent connection.”

 What you’ll learn:

-• The difference between SAS 24G+ and 24G.
+• The difference between 24G+ and 24G SAS.

 Serial Attached SCSI (SAS) has grown significantly over the years, providing servers and data centers with large amounts of reliable, managed storage.
-I recently talked with Rick Kutcipal, At-large Member with the SNIA STA Forum (formally the SCSI Trade Association) Board of Directors, about SAS and its progression through the latest 24G+ standard (watch the video above).
-The new standard builds on the SAS 24G standard that arrived a few years ago (Fig. 1).
+I recently talked with Rick Kutcipal, At-large Member with the SNIA STA Forum (formerly the SCSI Trade Association) Board of Directors, about SAS and its progression through the latest 24G+ standard (watch the video above).
+The new standard builds on the 24G SAS standard that arrived a few years ago (Fig. 1).

-SAS 24G doubled the effective bandwidth by moving to a 22.5-Gbaud rate and using a new encoding scheme.
+24G SAS doubled the effective bandwidth by moving to a 22.5-Gbaud rate and using a new encoding scheme.
 The 8b/10b used in earlier versions was replaced with a 128b/150b scheme, which delivers the 24G transfer rate.
 The protocol now includes a 20-bit forward-error-correction (FEC) system.
 This can detect all errors as well as correct up to two errors per data packet.

 The transmitting training feature now operates continuously using real data.
 Earlier versions would train when a connection was originally started.
 Variations in the environment could cause the resulting configuration to be suboptimal over time.
 With the new approach, the transmitters and receivers are able to make adjustments over time.